 SIPOC can be used to map complex processes involving multiple steps and stakeholders, like a full-scale custom software development project.
 But it can also be used for easy processes, for something as simple as having dinner at a restaurant.

 To begin, we should look at the process of visiting a restaurant from start to end.
 This will help in identifying the number of steps involved.
-For this example, the steps would be: Arriving to the restaurant, having a table assigned, ordering food, eating food, paying the bill, and leaving the restaurant.
+For this example, the steps would be: Arriving at the restaurant, having a table assigned, ordering food, eating food, paying the bill, and leaving the restaurant.

 Once the steps are clearly defined we can identify the input, output, supplier and customer for each step.
 Let’s breakdown each step to understand the elements: